Tiffany Henyard: Tiffany Henyard CARES

 Tiffany Henyard founded Tiffany Henyard CARES, a nonprofit organization with a stated mission to assist individuals with cancer.
-The organization received promotion on official government websites and social media accounts associated with Henyard’s public offices.
+The organization received promotion on official government websites and social media accounts associated with Henyard's public offices.
 Several officers of the organization also held positions within the city government.

 In May 2023, WFLD reported that public funds were spent on an organizational group bicycle ride to the Illinois State Capitol in Springfield, Illinois in support of a breast cancer–related bill.
 The report noted that the state legislature was not in session at the time and that the referenced bill had not been formally filed.

 In January 2024, WGN-TV reported that the township spent $10,248 on hotel accommodations located along the route of a 2022 protest sponsored by the nonprofit, which traveled between Dolton and Springfield.
 The same report stated that township trustees had, on multiple occasions, been asked to approve large funding allocations to the charity.

 In January 2024, it was reported that Tiffany Henyard CARES had not submitted the required annual financial reports mandated for charitable and nonprofit organizations.
-After the nonprofit did not meet the February 16 filing deadline, the Illinois Attorney General’s Office ordered the organization to cease soliciting donations and warned that it might seek to recover payments made to its board members and staff.
-The Attorney General’s Office also noted that the nonprofit was not in good standing and was not registered with the state.
+After the nonprofit did not meet the February 16 filing deadline, the Illinois Attorney General's Office ordered the organization to cease soliciting donations and warned that it might seek to recover payments made to its board members and staff.
+The Attorney General's Office also noted that the nonprofit was not in good standing and was not registered with the state.

-In March 2024, a representative of the organization submitted an incomplete filing to the Attorney General’s Office, which lacked key financial documentation.
-The filing indicated that nearly all of the nonprofit’s funding originated from township and village taxpayer sources.
+In March 2024, a representative of the organization submitted an incomplete filing to the Attorney General's Office, which lacked key financial documentation.
+The filing indicated that nearly all of the nonprofit's funding originated from township and village taxpayer sources.

-By March 2024, Mayor Henyard sought to distance herself from the organization.
+By March 2024, Henyard sought to distance herself from the organization.